RevenueCat/docs/docs/welcome/projects.md

 ### Transferring a Project to Another RevenueCat Account

 To transfer specific projects from one account to another, [contact RevenueCat support](https://app.revenuecat.com/settings/support) for assistance.
+At this time only entire projects can be transferred, this cannot be done on an app-level.

+If you are changing the App Store Connect or Google Developer account, this will require credentials to be regenerated for both.
+For Apple, these are the [app-specific shared secret](https://www.revenuecat.com/docs/service-credentials/itunesconnect-app-specific-shared-secret), the [in-app purchase key](https://www.revenuecat.com/docs/service-credentials/itunesconnect-app-specific-shared-secret/in-app-purchase-key-configuration), and the [App Store Connect API key](https://www.revenuecat.com/docs/service-credentials/itunesconnect-app-specific-shared-secret/app-store-connect-api-key-configuration).
+The new owner will want to make sure their Paid Applications Agreement is signed with Apple.
+For Google, these are the [service credentials](https://www.revenuecat.com/docs/service-credentials/creating-play-service-credentials).
+To reduce any downtime, we recommend the new owner generate these credentials in advance and test them on a RevenueCat project to make sure they are validated and working before the transfer.

 ## Invite your team